jeffcrouse/ofxAbletonLive/README.md

 * [Download LiveOSC from the releases page](https://github.com/genekogan/ofxAbletonLive/releases/download/v1.0/LiveOSC.zip).

-* Place the "LiveOSC" folder (inside "trunk") into the Midi Remote Scripts folder in your Live App.
+* Unzip the archive and place the "LiveOSC" folder into [the Midi Remote Scripts folder](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts).
+Note that you might have to create the `Remote Scripts` folder.
- * On OSX, go to your applications folder, right click Ableton and select "show package contents", then navigate to `Contents/App-Resources/MIDI Remote Scripts` and paste there.
+ * On OSX, `Macintosh HD/Users/[username]/Music/Ableton/User Library/Remote Scripts`
- * On Windows, paste into `\path\to\ableton\Live x.x.x\Resources\MIDI\Remote Scripts`
+ * On Windows, `\Users\[username]\Documents\Ableton\User Library\Remote Scripts`

 * Restart Ableton.
 Go to `preferences` -> `MIDI`.
 LiveOSC should show up in the drop-down menu under "Control Surface".
 Select it.

 * Try the examples.
 Live communicates with your app over ports `9000` and `9001`, so make sure those are not occupied (including by another instance of ofxAbletonLive)

+#### Ableton 10

+Everything seems to be working fine.

 #### Fix for Ableton 9.6+